 Yesterday, I gave a short demonstration and workshop on how to perform in-class group activities.
-My path to embracing group activities has been long and winding.
+My path to embracing group activities has been…long.
 As an undergrad, I absolutely despised group work.
-Partly, this was pure stubbornness and partly, as I’ve come to understand, this was poor planning by my old instructors.
-My views on group work altered significantly when I was trained to teach freshman composition and rhetoric at UCSB and thus I returned to my old seminar yesterday to offer my insights to this year’s new batch of writing instructors.
+This was partly due to my stubbornness and partly due, as I’ve come to understand, to poorly executed planning by my old (but dearly valued) instructors.
+My views on group work shifted significantly when I was trained to teach freshman composition and rhetoric at UCSB and thus I returned to my old seminar yesterday to offer my insights to this year’s new batch of writing instructors.

-The class was comprised of about 20 graduate students who all had some previous teaching experience.
-To begin, I asked how many of them alreadly included group work as an intergral part of their classroo practices.
-Less than one-quarter of the group raised their hands.
-This was not surprising, I’ve found many have had similar negative experiecnes of group work as myself.
+The class was comprised of about twenty graduate students who all had some previous teaching experience.
+To begin, I asked how many of them alreadly included group work as an intergral part of their classroom practices.
+Less than one-quarter of them raised their hands.
+This was not surprising, I’ve found many others have had similar negative experiecnes of group work as students as myself.
 I then turned to giving an outline of the potential benefits and drawbacks of group work [Slide 1].
-Ultimately, I’ve come to feel that the negatives associated with group work can be significantly mitigated (except for the extra time it takes to do it) and the benefits can be amplified if one structures group activities well.
+Ultimately, I’ve come to feel that the negatives associated with group work can be significantly mitigated (except for the extra time it takes to do it) and the benefits can be amplified if the group activities are structured well.

 I spent the rest of my class time talking about processes – namely, writing, researching, and reading – which I will return to in a later post.

 *This is part of a series of posts reflecting on my experiences offering workshops on university pedagogy.
 Please contact me directly if you want full versions of my slides pmr01[at]ucsb[dot]edu.